dotnet-xscgen 3.0.1270

 -o, --output=FOLDER the FOLDER to write the resulting .cs files to

--d, --datetime-offset map xs:datetime and derived types to System.
+-d, --datetime-offset map xs:datetime, xs:date and xs:time to System.

 DateTimeOffset instead of System.DateTime